PrestaShop/prestashop-specs/back-office/customer-service/customer-service/dashboard.md

 ### Multistore

-See more about checkboxes and specific settings drop-down [here](https://github.com/PrestaShop/prestashop-specs/blob/master/back-office/multistoregeneralspecs.md)
+In a multistore context, the options listed above have checkboxes and specific settings drop-down, take a look at the conditions and specs [here](https://github.com/PrestaShop/prestashop-specs/blob/master/back-office/multistoregeneralspecs.md)

 ## CUSTOMER SERVICE OPTIONS